Gallup, New Mexico

+Gallup is known as the "Heart of Indian Country" because it is on the edge of the Navajo reservation and is also home to members of many other tribes.

-The city was founded in 1881 as a railhead for the Atlantic and Pacific Railroad, and named after David Gallup, a paymaster for the railroad.
-It is on the Trails of the Ancients Byway, one of the designated New Mexico Scenic Byways.
+The city is on the Trails of the Ancients Byway, one of the designated New Mexico Scenic Byways.

 Because of the nearby rugged terrain, it was a popular location in the 1940s and 1950s for Hollywood Westerns.

 History

 Gallup was founded in 1881 as a railhead for the Atlantic and Pacific Railroad.
 The city was named after David Gallup, a paymaster for the Atlantic and Pacific Railroad.